hufuman/nui/nui/ReadMe.txt

 issues:
 1. relayout in timer, dont on time
 2. dont release resource after usage, but put it into a delayed queue
+3. when zoomed in, nineStretch should zoomed in too